Corys Terms and Conditions

 - Ask for additional security to ensure you continue to meet your responsibilities to us.

-- Charge you interest on the amount owing at the rate of 5.0% accrued and compounding daily and/or a late payment charge (which reflects the costs to us of recovering money owed to us).
+- Charge you interest on the amount owing at the rate of 5.0% above the current base lending rate for the time being of our bankers, from the due date until payment is received by us.
 Billing you these charges does not extend your due date for payment.

 - Disallow any discounts we previously offered you or withhold or refuse any warranty service due to you.